 Stoneman's Raid - Dec '64, Stoneman advances from Tennessee, Battle of Marion, Saltville taken, salt works destroyed then abandoned

 Stoneman's Raid March - April '65 - raiding Union troops loop from NE Tennessee through SW Virginia, then south into North Carolina

 With post-war consolidations, the Virginia and Tennessee became part of the Norfolk and Western, for a while under former General William Mahone - of Crater fame.
 When a rail line was finally constructed down the length of the Shenandoah Valley, its southern terminus was at Big Lick, a small town in the Roanoke Valley to the east of Salem.
 In 1882, Big Lick was re-named and became the new boomtown called Roanoke, complete with rows of brothels, gunfights in the streets, and at least one riot against Mediterranean restaurateurs.
 Being the rough mid point on the line between Norfolk and the newly mined coal deposits to the west, Roanoke was a convenient spot for servicing steam locomotives, and the city became headquarters for the N&W and home to their shops.

 In the1940s, Roanoke became the only city in the world with an 88 foot free standing lighted star - on a mountain no less!
-Currently, Roanoke has the highest Dr. Pepper consumption on the east coast, the highest per capita ketchup consumption and lowest car insurance premiums in the country.
+Currently, Roanoke has the highest Dr. Pepper consumption on the east coast, the highest per capita ketchup consumption and lowest car insurance premiums in the country - making it a paradise on Earth.
 Since 1983, Roanoke has also been home to an excellent Civil War Round Table, one of the most active in existence.

 Back to Roanoke Civil War Roundtable